GWeindel/hmp/README.md

-We see that the _hsmm_mvpy_ package recovers the exact average location of the bumps defined in the simulated data.
+We see that the HSMM-MVpy package recovers the exact average location of the bumps defined in the simulated data.

 We can further test how well the package did by comparing the generated single trial onsets with those estimated from the HMP model